-The QCA does so by setting prices using a cost build-up methodology.
-Consistent with that methodology, the QCA's draft determination is based on draft network charges regulated by the Australian Energy Regulator, and the latest information from competitive wholesale and retail electricity markets.
+The QCA sets prices using a cost build-up methodology.
+Consistent with this methodology, the QCA's draft determination is based on draft network charges regulated by the Australian Energy Regulator, and the latest information from competitive wholesale and retail electricity markets.